oxidecomputer/windows-image-builder/DEVELOPMENT.md

 Every failure prints what exists on the rack and the one command that resumes, which is the command that was just run.
-If you would rather start over it also prints the `oxide … delete` lines in the order that works. **Nothing is ever deleted automatically:** an hour-long run must not discard its own work over a transient error.
+If you would rather start over it also prints the `oxide … delete` lines in the order that works. **Nothing is ever deleted automatically:** a run that has already spent twenty minutes must not discard its own work over a transient error.

 ## Known-good baseline